 Pixel Camera Freezing Followed by Pink And Purple Lines on the Screen.

-Google’s Pixel smartphone series have proven to produce stunning photos and videos with their 12.3MP camera applications.
+Google’s Pixel smartphone series has proven to produce stunning photos and videos with their 12.3MP camera applications.
 However, the cameras may not be perfect to free from flaws.
 A new issue occurred just this week and it has something to do with how the Pixel cameras cause the camera app to freeze and produce pink and purple lines on the screen.

 According to International BusinessTimes, The new issue with the Pixel cameras is being reported by numerous users on Google’s own forum page.
 For some reason, the camera app would simply just freeze as users start to take a picture.
 What’s more alarming is that the camera app would then display mysterious pink and purple lines across the screen.
 In some cases, taking videos are also affected by the same issue.